-At the stage of instilling Scrum principles, the manager must accompany this process with light control so that the methodology works as it should.
+At the stage of instilling Scrum principles, good manager must accompany this process with light control so that the methodology works as it should.
 It is precisely unobtrusive control that is required so that the processes of self-organization and self-control are set up within the team.

 How can teams use scrum values effectively?

 No matter how successfully the Scrum methodology has shown itself in different businesses, its effectiveness is tied to many aspects.